 What We Do & Our History

-Future Connect Inc is a not-for-profit membership based organisation that works at the grass roots level to assist young people to complete Year 12 or its equivalent and improve transition and vocational outcomes for young people in the Brimbank and Melton area.
+Future Connect (formerly BMLLEN) is a not-for-profit membership-based organisation that works to assist young people to complete Year 12 or its equivalent and improve transition and vocational outcomes for young people in the Brimbank and Melton area.

 In 2000 the Minister for Post Compulsory Education and Training, the Hon.
 Lynne Kosky, expressed concern over the number of young people who did not seem to be well served by existing services, many "falling through the cracks".
 Too many had not been succeeding at school or dropping out, not continuing with further education and not gaining sufficient skills to meet the needs of employers.

 The subsequent "Kirby Report" heard submissions from all over the state, including representatives from Brimbank and Melton.
 It was felt that the Kirby Report should support the idea of local actions for local needs, linking agencies and cutting bureaucratic red tape to work for young people.
 The Report recommended the formation of Local Learning and Employment Networks.
 The Brimbank/Melton LLEN formed in 2002, funded by the State Government.